Powering Students Through Food

 Weekly Meal Kits

-Students of all grades who are learning remotely or students who are participating in WCS Online may still obtain school breakfasts and lunches by ordering a weekly meal kit.
-The kit will contain five complete breakfasts and five complete lunches as well as reheating instructions.
+The weekly meal kit will contain five complete breakfasts and five complete lunches as well as reheating instructions.

 Quick Links and Forms

 Williamson County Schools (WCS) participates in the Offer vs. Serve program for all grade levels.
 This is a USDA program allowing students to choose their own meals.
 The meals are broken down into components, and the students are required to take a certain number of components to have the meal qualify as a lunch or breakfast.